Assoc Prof Debra Waters

 Research abstract authors notified - Early September

-Early Bird Registration Closes - 23 September 2018
+Early Bird Registration Closes - 20 October 2018 (Now extended)

 Professor Gordon Lynch (Chair)